Observation of $t\bar{t}\gamma\gamma$ production at $\sqrt{s}=$13 TeV with the ATLAS detector: Measurement of the cross section and / cross-section ratio

-The ratio of \ttyy to \tty cross section is obtained by fitting simultaneously the \ttyy BDT output and the corresponding variables used in the four regions of the \tty measurement.
+The ratio of \ttyy to \tty cross section is obtained by fitting simultaneously the \ttyy BDT output and the variables used in the four regions of the \tty measurement.
+In particular, the output of the corresponding NN classifiers are the input distributions in the \tty production and the \tty decay regions, while the distributions of the second largest pseudo-continuous $b$-tagging score are used in the regions enriched in photon fakes and in other prompt photons~\cite{TOPQ-2018-24}.
 In the measurement, the cross-section ratio is treated as the parameter of interest, while the \tty cross section is profiled using data.
 The \tty production and \tty decay templates are added together, and the normalisation of the combined template is free floating in the fit.
 A 20\% normalisation uncertainty is considered for the \tty decay template, which is the pre-fit uncertainty associated with the normalisation of \tty decay in the total \tty measurement~\cite{TOPQ-2018-24}.
+This value is based on the estimated uncertainty in the NLO $K$-factor used to correct the normalisation of \tty decay LO sample, as obtained in Ref.~\cite{TOPQ-2021-29}.
 This nuisance parameter allows the fit to adjust the fraction of \tty production and \tty decay events.

 The measurement yields $R_{t\bar{t}\gamma\gamma/t\bar{t}\gamma} = (3.30^{+0.70}_{-0.65}) \times 10^{-3} = (3.30^{+0.63}_{-0.55}\textrm{ (stat)}^{+0.32}_{-0.34}\textrm{ (syst)}) \times 10^{-3}$.
 The precision of the measurement of about 20\% is dominated by the statistical uncertainty of the data, which is approximately 18\%, while the total systematic uncertainty is about 10\%.
 The impact of correlated systematic uncertainties partially cancels in the ratio.
 Specifically, systematic uncertainties that cancel significantly include experimental sources associated with jets, $b$-tagging, photons, and luminosity, and those arising from data-driven estimates of fake-photon backgrounds.
 As expected, the relative impact of \tty production and decay modelling uncertainties increases compared with the measurement of the \ttyy cross section, as shown in Table~\ref{tab:grouped_uncertainties} (right column).
 The measured value and total uncertainty of the \tty cross section agree with the result from Ref.~\cite{TOPQ-2018-24}.